Chicken dust baths

-For a first time chicken keeper, it can be frightening watching a chicken taking a dust bath.
+For a first-time chicken keeper, it can be a little alarming watching a chicken taking a dust bath.
 Chickens need dust baths and are often seen laying in a shallow pile of dirt, frantically kicking and scratching it all over themselves.

 Dust bathing is completely normal and should be encouraged.